How to Seal an Unused Fireplace and Save Money on Heating Bills

 Even When the Damper Is Closed, Flue Dampers Are Inefficient

 Even with the fireplace damper closed, there are air leaks around the edges of the damper.
-Another study estimated that the effective leakage area of closed dampers averaged about 30 square inches -- equivalent to a square opening to outside air 5.5"x5.5" in size.
+Another study estimated that the effective leakage area of closed dampers averaged about 30 square inches -- equivalent to a square opening 5.5" x 5.5" in size allow continual flow of heated air.to the outside.

 Your fireplace chimney works the same way.
 Near the top of the chimney the pressure is higher, near the bottom it is lower, and in between is the "neutral" zone.
 If your chimney top is higher that the top of your house (as it should be) the "neutral zone" is higher that the "neutral zone" in your house.
 This difference causes an upward draft in the chimney, sucking warm room air around the edges of the closed flue damper.